The Wine Country Intelligence Report

 It is also the lightest version of how I work with owners: intelligence that sharpens decisions you are already making, with you in the driver's seat.
 Some owners stop there.
 Some bring me into the room.
 Either way, it starts with a number you could not see before.

+Santa Barbara County score distribution, current quarter.
+County average 57.8 of 100, highest score 83.5.
 No winery in the county scored in the top band.
 The work is wide open.

 Six dimensions, scored from public data